Korn (album): Recording and production

 While Korn was looking for a place to record their debut album, they asked producer Ross Robinson to produce their album.
 After accepting the offer, Robinson suggested they record at Indigo Ranch, Malibu, California.
 The band would record the majority of the album there, while additional recording took place at Bakersfield's Fat Tracks.
 Korn recorded most of the album with all members playing simultaneously, as opposed to recording instruments separately.
 In addition, Indigo Ranch was located on a hill rather than in the city, allowing them to record outside, resulting in the "distinctive" sound and quality of music given off by their instruments.
 The banging sound near the ending of "Ball Tongue" was created via a guitar cord striking a music stand.
 The bagpipes on "Shoots and Ladders" are often thought to have been recorded on a mountain-top.
 However, they were actually recorded with a microphone set up at the back door of the studio while Jonathan Davis walked past outside playing.
 As he walked further from the microphone, this led to the sound naturally fading quieter.
 Davis said that "Daddy" features him singing the song alone in the dark without knowing that his vocals were being recorded.
-Korn finished recording their self-titled album by the end of June 1994.
+Korn finished recording the album by the end of June 1994.

-Since Robinson produced the album, his career was launched by its success, as it "taught Robinson how to produce."
+As Robinson produced the album, his career was launched by its success, as it "taught Robinson how to produce."
 In an interview with the heavy metal magazine Metal Hammer, Davis touted Robinson's behavior, saying: "Ross is a very pure and clean-spirited person, and you feel it when you're with him.
 He's the kind of person that can draw that out of you.
 I felt very safe with Ross."
 The album was released on October 11, 1994, through Immortal and Epic Records.
 During the recording of Korn, there were four outtakes: "Christmas Song", "Sean Olson", "Layla", and "This Broken Soul".
 "Sean Olson" was put on the single release of "Shoots and Ladders", and featured on The Crow: City of Angels soundtrack.
 In 2015, Davis ranked the 1994 debut album as his favorite Korn album.